“A beautiful sea bridge connecting Koh Lanta Noi and Koh Lanta Yai, offering panoramic Andaman Sea views and stunning sunsets.”

 How to Get There

-• From Krabi Town, take Highway 4 (Krabi-Trang) and turn right onto Highway 4206 towards Baan Hua Hin Pier.
-Cross the car ferry to Koh Lanta Noi.
-Once on the island, drive along the main road for about 8 km to reach the bridge connecting to Koh Lanta Yai.
+• From Krabi Town, take Highway No. 4 toward Khlong Thom District, then turn onto Highway No. 4206 heading toward Hua Hin Pier.
+Take the car ferry to Koh Lanta Noi, then continue along the island’s main road until reaching Siri Lanta Bridge, which connects to Koh Lanta Yai in the Sala Dan area.

 Travel Tips